Entropy dissipation inequality for general binary collision models: Some example

 In the homogeneous case, the asymptotic state is the $\delta$ in the mean velocity, and the ``kinetic'' entropy $\int \de v \, \tfrac {\de P}{\de v} \log \tfrac {\de P}{\de v}$ is diverging; moreover the relative entropy w.r.t. to the equilibrium is not finite for all interesting initial datum (see e.g. the one dimensional case, treated in \cite{1997_BCP2,toscani00,2001_BP}).
 In this case our variational formulation is inapplicable.

-On the other hand, in various application of the kinetic theory (e.g. in economy and sociology), many interesting models are based on inelastic interactions with corrections that return energy to the system, so that there are non singular asymptotic states (see \cite{toscani2,toscani}).
-The major difficulties in handling this systems is the lack of an explicit expression of the equilibrium and it is not known if an H-theorem holds (see also \cite{vulpiani}).
+On the other hand, in various application of the kinetic theory (e.g. in economy and sociology), many interesting models are based on inelastic interactions with corrections that return energy to the system, so that there are non-singular asymptotic states (see \cite{toscani2,toscani}).
+The major difficulties in handling these systems is the lack of an explicit expression of the equilibrium, and it is not known if an H-theorem holds (see also \cite{vulpiani}).

 For models which verifies the two-particle factorization condition \eqref{eq:cond}, the H-theorem is a simple consequence of the variational formulation.
 Unfortunately, this condition is not commonly met.
-In this section we construct two examples of continuous system which satisfy the two-particle factorization and then enjoy the H-Theorem for the equilibrium, at least for regular solutions.

-Observe that we give up the benefits of working in a finite space, so that the variational formulation and the related existence and uniqueness results require some extra work, beyond the aims of this paper.
+In this section we construct four examples of continuous system which satisfy the two-particle factorization.
+For three of them, assumption \ref{ass:B} are satisfied, and then they enjoy the variational formulation and the consequent H-Theorem.
+For the second Kuramoto type example, the analysis is only formal, and rigorous results require some extra work, beyond the aims of this paper.